-oscillations than to get consensus on their timing.
+In addition to glycolytic oscillations with a periodicity of one minute, researchers were finding other ultradian oscillations in the biochemical processes within cells.
+(Rapp [1979] provides an atlas of oscillators discovered through the 1970s.)
+We will focus on findings of an oscillation in the overall metabolic cycle (i.e., alternations between glycolysis and oxidative metabolism) and the important claim that this oscillation is coupled both to the cell division cycle (based on measurements of the timing of DNA replication) and to gene expression (based on measurements of the timing of DNA transcription or protein synthesis).
+It has been easier to demonstrate such oscillations than to get consensus on their timing.
 The first reports regarding the metabolic cycle involved periods of just a few minutes, whereas those for protein synthesis were closer to one hour.
-But in brewer's yeast (Saccharomyces cerevisiae) grown under aerobic, glucose-restricted conditions, Satroutdinov, Kuriyama, and Kobayashi (1992) found a 40-minute metabolic cycle with oscillations in numerous reactants.
-Ethanol, for example, accumulated during the glycolytic (anaerobic) phase and was re-assimilated during the oxidative (aerobic) phase, whereas several other reactants showed the opposite oscillation (a phase offset of 180°).
-As in the case of the much faster-running glycolytic oscillator, these oscillations were synchronized across cells via the action of diffusible substances such as acetaldehyde and H2S (Sohn, Murray, & Kuriyama, 2000).
-This became a model system for David Lloyd and Douglas Murray, who found oscillations in concentrations of a host of reactants, including NAD and NADP, glutathione, ethanol, acetaldehyde, acetic acid, H2S, and residual O2 (the oxygen that remains dissolved in the media after the organisms have drawn what they need).
-Lloyd and Murray (2005, p.
-376) referred to this suite of oscillations as the ultradian metronome:
+But in brewer's yeast (Saccharomyces cerevisiae) grown under aerobic, glucose-restricted conditions, Satroutdinov et al. [1992] found a 40-minute metabolic cycle with oscillations in numerous reactants.
+Ethanol, for example, accumulated during the glycolytic (anaerobic) phase and was re-assimilated during the oxidative (aerobic) phase, whereas several other reactants showed the opposite oscillation (a phase offset of $180^{\circ}$ ).
+As in the case of the much faster-running glycolytic oscillator, these oscillations were synchronized across cells via the action of diffusible substances such as acetaldehyde and $H_2S$ [Sohn et al., 2000].
+This became a model system for David Lloyd and Douglas Murray, who found oscillations in concentrations of a host of reactants, including NAD and NADP, glutathione, ethanol, acetaldehyde, acetic acid, $H_2S$ , and residual $O_2$ (the oxygen that remains dissolved in the media after the organisms have drawn what they need).
+Lloyd and Murray [2005, p.
+376] referred to this suite of oscillations as the ultradian metronome:

 We propose that the 40-min oscillation percolates not only throughout the cellular network, including organelles, transcriptome, metabolome and proteome, but also throughout the entire population of organisms.
-This oscillatory state is not an exceptional curiosity found only in a peculiar system but, rather, a universal trait that is necessary for the maintenance of the robust metabolic auto-dynamic state characteristic of normally healthy cells.
+This oscillatory state is not an exceptional curiosity found only in a peculiar system but, rather, a universal trait that is necessary for the metabolism) and removing waste, They determined that a stable attractor gave way to a limit cycle as the flow of substrate increased and that, if perturbed, the reactions showed a spiraling return to the unstable attractor - characteristics of a Hopf bifurcation.
+Richard et al. [1993] found that some of the metabolites generated after FDP - glyceraldehyde-3-phosphate (GAP), dihydroxyacetone phosphate, and phosphoenolpyruvate - either did not oscillate or did so with much smaller amplitudes.
+This suggested to them that the NADH oscillations were due, not to the reaction catalyzed by PFK, but rather to oscillations in the Gibbs energy of ATP hydrolysis (with the coupling achieved by GAP dehydrogenase and phosphoglycerate kinase).

+maintenance of the robust metabolic auto-dynamic state characteristic of normally healthy cells.